 Blackpool, Cleveleys, Fleetwood, Lytham St Annes, Poulton-le-Fylde, Kirkham, Garstang, Preston, Leyland, Chorley, Lancaster, Morecambe, Southport, Wigan, Ormskirk, Bispham, Freckleton, Longridge

-Get a full assessment, clear treatment plan and transparent pricing — normally worth £150.
+Get a full assessment, clear treatment plan and transparent pricing — with a written plan to take away.

 Tower Dental serves patients from across the Fylde Coast and Lancashire including Blackpool, Cleveleys, Poulton-le-Fylde, Lytham St Annes, Preston, Fleetwood and Kirkham.
 Free on-street parking at 302a Devonshire Road, Blackpool FY2 0TW.

 Final cost depends on your specific case.
 We confirm exact pricing at your consultation with a full written quote.
-0% finance available over 6 or 10 months.
+0% finance over 6 or 10 months via V12, subject to status.

 A dental emergency is defined as any situation involving acute pain, swelling, bleeding that will not stop, or dental trauma that requires immediate assessment and treatment.
 Unlike other healthcare emergencies where patients know to call 999 or go to A&E, dental emergencies occupy a grey area in the public consciousness — many patients delay seeking help, either because they hope the problem will resolve itself, they fear the cost, or they don't know where to turn.